2020 APPLICATION NOW AVAILABLE; DEADLINE AUGUST 1, 2020

 Size of Grants

-GHF UPstream seeks both large and small proposals.
+GHCF UPstream seeks both large and small proposals.
 The amount of funds sought should be reflective of the size of your project and the work to be accomplished.
-Grant awards will range from $500 – $10,000; in 2018 awards ranged from $1,450-$10,000.
+Grant awards will range from $500 – $10,000; in 2019 awards ranged from $1,500-$10,000.
 The maximum grant for any proposal is $10,000.
-GHF UPstream cannot fund 100% of any project; applicants may not submit applications seeking 100% project support.
+Grants are awarded for one year.
+This grant opportunity will not fund 100% of any project.

-- Proposed projects may take place at any time during the grant year beginning January 1, 2020 and ending December 31, 2020.
-Only projects taking place during the stated grant year will be considered for this round of funding.
+- Proposed projects may take place at any time during the grant year beginning January 1, 2021 and ending December 31, 2021.

 What We Do Not Fund

 - Capital campaigns

 - Direct lobbying to influence legislation or funding appropriations